carloscortonc/cli-er/README.md

   cmd  Description for the command
 ```

+Any `DefinitionElement` can be hidden from the generated help by using `hidden:true` on its definition.

 > **Note**
 > help-generation option is auto-included by default.
 This can be configured via `CliOptions.help`